samrocketman/Spacefarer/README.md

 - Outfits are not plunderable but cargo on a ship can still be plundered.
 This is a limitation in what can be accomplished in plugins.
 We accept this as a limitation and have no plans to change it.
+- [Some outfits](metadata/skip-outfits.txt) are lootable because it is impossible to trigger a boarding mission on a mission.

 See also [credits](credits.md).